postsharp/Metalama.Documentation/content/conceptual/sdk/aspect-weavers.md

 Unlike normal aspects, weaver-based aspects:

-* are more complex to implement by one or two orders of magnitude;
+* are one or two orders of magnitude more complex to implement;
 * are not executed at design time;
 * require their own implementation project;
-* may have a larger impact on compilation performance when there are many of them.
+* may have a significant impact on compilation performance, especially when there are many of them.

 ## Creating a weaver-based aspect